 Strive to be comfortable in your body and your mind.
-If that’s hard for you, try practicing self-care through The WELL and Active Minds programs or consider making an appointment with a counselor.
-Students get up to six free sessions a year at CAPS.
+If that’s hard for you, try practicing self-care through The Well's and Active Minds' programs or consider making an appointment with a counselor.
+Students get free sessions at CAPS.
 They want to help you learn to love yourself!

 Condoms are our friends

 Condoms help protect against sexually transmitted infections (STIs) and pregnancy.
 You can also use dental dams for oral sex.
-Get them for free at The WELL.
-Use one every time you have sex and use a new one each time.
+Get them for free at The Well, or other resource listed below.
+Use one every time you have sex, and use a new one each time.

 Take the test

 Get tested for STIs at least once a year.
 You can go to the Student Health Center, your doctor’s office or other clinics, such as Planned Parenthood.
 Most tests and very simple and don’t even require a blood sample.
 STIs are common, and many different people get them.
 They say nothing about the person’s character or their worth.